 NexTraq Tip: If you haven’t already, tell your drivers to wipe away the salt spray on their headlights and taillights every time they fill up with fuel.

 Tire Inflation and Condition

 Challenge: Fluctuation in outside temperatures cause tire pressures to rise and fall.
-Improperly inflated tires can dramatically impact overall performance of your tires.
+Improperly inflated tires can dramatically impact the overall performance of your tires when winter driving.
 Plus, winter is pothole season—and that increases the likelihood of damage to tires that could lead to a blowout.

 Solution: Select a “Tire Inflation & Condition” service reminder for NexTraq to let drivers know it’s time for them to inspect their tires.